IASIKO/TBCxUSAID/README.md

 ## Sections

-# Jumbotron #
-The Jumbotron section serves as a prominent display area, providing a visually appealing introduction to the page.
-The data for this section is sourced from a predefined array in JavaScript, and the content is dynamically mapped to create a seamless user experience.

 Courses
 In the Courses section, a data array is utilized to display various courses.
 The information is dynamically mapped using JavaScript to ensure easy maintenance and scalability.